dvjr22/meirlbot/README.md

 # MEIRLBOT
 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 And if that didn't convince you then:

 This is a python program for analyzing meme usage on reddit's me_irl subreddit and creating relevent memes for posting

-## MemeCreator Bot
-The purpose of the MemeCreator Bot is to generate new spicy memes.
-Using a MongoDB database with memes that have been found by the MemeTrend Bot to be new hot memes, the MemeCreator Bot attempts to create a new meme using a similar image and caption and then post that meme to the me_irl subreddit.
-This project is a work in progress and has new features planned faster than the original plan can be completed.
-The MemeCreator Bot is primarily written in Python and currently is started by a Bash Script.

-### Installation
+## Installation
 * Clone this repo
-* Setup a Google Vision Credentials
 * Set the GOOGLE_APPLICATION_CREDENTIALS variable to the path to the JSON file from the previous step
 * Make sure there are read and write privileges to the images and createdMemes directory
 * Run "pip install -r requirements.txt" to install all the python libraries needed
 * Setup a [MongoDB](https://www.mongodb.com/) database
+* Setup a [RabbitMQ](https://www.rabbitmq.com/download.html) messaging server
 * Run "mongod" to start an instance of the database
+* Run "rabbitmq-server start" to start the messaging server

+Currently there is no clean way of starting the components of the project as they are still being developed.
+There are two components which need to be running to start any other components.
+Those are:
+* Run "python MongoDBDatabase.py" from the MongoDB directory
-* Run "./zMeIrlBot" from the MemeCreator directory to start the MemeCreator bot
+* Run "python logFileWriter.py" from the LogWriter directory

+These two components wait for RabbitMQ messages to write log files and update the database.

+From here you can run any of the other components by using

+* Run "python {component name}.py"

+## Project Pieces
+There are three main parts to the project as well as several utility parts

+### MemeCreator Bot
+  The purpose of the MemeCreator Bot is to generate new spicy memes.
+Using a MongoDB database with memes that have been found by the MemeTrend Bot to be new hot memes, the MemeCreator Bot attempts to create a new meme using a similar image and caption and then post that meme to the me_irl subreddit.
+This project is a work in progress and has new features planned faster than the original plan can be completed.
+The MemeCreator Bot is primarily written in Python and currently is started by a Bash Script.

+### MemeTrend Bot
+  The purpose of the MemeTrend Bot is to continually check me_irl's new page and try to determine if a new meme will become popular.
+When a meme is found then the redditId and the current upvote total is saved to the MongoDB database and the MemeCreator Bot is started.

+### MemeExchange Website
+The purpose of the MemeExchange website is to display the created memes as well as the current trends.
+It serves as the only GUI for the project.
+In the future user interaction pieces could be added.
+Also a admin panel will be added for allowing remote checking of system status's as well as changing the system parameters.

 ### Run Bot
 * Use the following command to start the project
   - ./zMeIrlBot <reddit subreddit name>

 ### Explanation of Bot Parts
 MEIRLBOT is split into five different parts with each part using a different technology.
 The majority of the project is written in the Python scripting language with a bash script to start it all.

 | Part Name       | File Name     | Use                              | Main Technology       | Language       |
 | ------------- | ------------- | -------------------------------- | --------------------- | -------------- |